bassosimone/ffi-utils/measurement_kit/ffi/README.md

 }
 ```

+### status.report_create

-- `"status.report_create"`: (object) Emitted when we have notified the collector the intention to start submitting measurements.
+Emitted when we have notified the collector the intention to start submitting measurements.
 As part of this API call, we receive back a "report ID" to be used to submit subsequent measurements that we perform.

 This event includes the following attributes: